|

 Plant Incorporated Protectants | Pesticides | US EPA

-On This Page History of Regulating PIPs Regulations Science Issues Plant-incorporated protectants are pesticidal substances produced by plants and the genetic material necessary for the plant to produce the ... , and introduce the gene into the plant's genetic material.
-Then the plant manufactures the pesticidal protein that controls the pest when it feeds on the plant.
-Both the protein and its ...
+Regulating PIPs Regulations Science Issues Plant-incorporated protectants are pesticidal substances produced by plants and the genetic material necessary ...
+Bt pesticidal protein, and introduce the gene into the plant's genetic material.
+Then the plant manufactures the pesticidal protein ... they were used on human food and livestock feed crops.
+EPA scientists assessed a wide variety of potential effects ...

 epa.gov